-The rule change request seeks to make procedural changes to the operation of the prudent discount framework in adoptive jurisdictions in the National Electricity Rules (NER or Rules).
+The rule change request sought to make procedural changes to the operation of the prudent discount framework in adoptive jurisdictions in the NER.

-An adoptive jurisdiction is one where the declared network functions of the Australian Energy Market Operator (AEMO) apply.
+An adoptive jurisdiction is one where the declared network functions of AEMO apply.
 At this time, Victoria is the only such adoptive jurisdiction.

-The rule change request identifies three key issues related to the current prudent discount framework in Victoria:
+The rule change request identified three key issues related to the current prudent discount framework in Victoria:

-- The Rules do not provide an obligation on the relevant DTSO to negotiate in good faith directly with a transmission customer who requests a discount, reducing the procedural rights of a transmission customer to obtain relevant information compared to in other jurisdictions.
+- The NER did not provide an obligation on the relevant DTSO to negotiate in good faith directly with a transmission customer who requests a discount, reducing the procedural rights of a transmission customer to obtain relevant information compared to in other jurisdictions.

-- The Rules do not provide an obligation on AEMO as the TNSP to provide reasons for refusing to agree to a discount or an obligation on the DTSO to provide reasons for refusing to consent to AEMO providing a discount.
+- The NER did not provide an obligation on AEMO as the TNSP to provide reasons for refusing to agree to a discount or an obligation on the DTSO to provide reasons for refusing to consent to AEMO providing a discount.

-- There is a lack of clarity as to whether AEMO can propose to agree to a discount on a conditional basis, pending the outcome of an application to the Australian Energy Regulator (AER) for approval of recovery of the entire discount amount from other transmission customers.
+- There was a lack of clarity as to whether AEMO can propose to agree to a discount on a conditional basis, pending the outcome of an application to the AER for approval of recovery of the entire discount amount from other transmission customers.

 Expedited (non-controversial) rule change

-The Minister has requested that the rule change request be treated as non-controversial and therefore processed on an expedited basis.
+The Minister requested that the rule change request be treated as non-controversial and therefore proceed on an expedited basis.

-The Commission considers that the proposed rule meets the definition of a non-controversial, in that it is unlikely to have a significant effect on the national electricity market.
-The rule change request is narrow in scope, and the proposed changes are largely of an administrative nature.
-The Commission has therefore decided to use an expedited process to consider this rule change request, provided it does not receive any valid requests not to.
+The Commission considered that the proposed rule met the definition of a non-controversial rule, as it was unlikely to have a significant effect on the national electricity market.
+In addition, the rule change request was narrow in scope, and the proposed changes were largely of an administrative nature.
+The Commission therefore decided to use an expedited process to consider this rule change request.
+It did not receive any objections on using an expedited process.